Parameterizing Dataset Distillation via Gaussian Splatting: Background and Motivation

-The storage footprint of \(\mathcal{S}\) is typically required to be far smaller than that of \(\mathcal{T}\).
-In dataset distillation, the synthetic dataset is treated as a set of learnable objects, where the pixel values of distilled images \(s_j\) are regarded as optimization parameters.
-The ultimate goal is to train a model \(\theta_\mathcal{S}\) on the compact distilled dataset such that its performance closely matches that of a model \(\theta_\mathcal{T}\) trained on the full dataset~\cite{wangDatasetDistillation2018}:
+In dataset distillation, synthetic data are treated as learnable objects, where the pixel values of distilled images are directly optimized as parameters.
+The introduction of the different algorithms is detailed in Appendix~\ref{related_works}.